hashicorp/terraform/website/source/docs/providers/aws/d/elb_hosted_zone_id.html.markdown

 # aws\_elb\_hosted\_zone\_id

-Use this data source to get the HostedZoneId of the [AWS Elastic Load Balancing Service Account](http://docs.aws.amazon.com/elasticloadbalancing/latest/classic/enable-access-logs.html#attach-bucket-policy) in a given region for the purpose of using in an AWS Route53 Alias.
+Use this data source to get the HostedZoneId of the AWS Elastic Load Balancing HostedZoneId in a given region for the purpose of using in an AWS Route53 Alias.

 ## Example Usage